Hiswe/gulp-svg-symbols/README.md

 in your templates, svg original datas are accessible in `icon.svg`.
 Of course default templates need `defaultData`.

+### transformSvg

+An array of transform functions

+If a string is passed, the plugin will try to find it in the [clean-svg](./lib/clean-svg.js) file.
+Actually there is only one configured: `'removeEmptyGroup'`

+Your transform function have on paramater the [cheerio](https://www.npmjs.org/package/cheerio) object of the whole svg.
+You have to return this object after modification.

+### removeTags

+default: `default`

+Strip tags from your svg

+`false` to disable

+`array` if you want to customize which ones

+the plugin come with some presets that can be found in the [preset](./lib/presets.js)

+### removeAttributes

+default: `false`

+Strip attributes from every tags of your svg

+`false` to disable

+`array` if you want to customize which ones

+the plugin come with some presets that can be found in the [preset](./lib/presets.js)

+also It comes with some shortcuts:

+'fill*' will remove everything related to fill

 ### other observations

 - If you want to change the file name use [gulp-rename](https://www.npmjs.org/package/gulp-rename)